X-Linked Infantile Spinal Muscular Atrophy

 Offers Telehealth

 I am a member of AANEM (American Association of Neuromuscular & Electrodiagnostic Medicine)I enjoy hiking, reading and practicing speaking Spanish.
 Dr. Chrisman is rated as a Distinguished provider by MediFind in the treatment of X-Linked Infantile Spinal Muscular Atrophy.
-Her top areas of expertise are Spinal Muscular Atrophy Type 2, Spinal Muscular Atrophy with Arthrogryposis, X-Linked Infantile Spinal Muscular Atrophy, and Spinal Muscular Atrophy Type 3.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Spinal Muscular Atrophy with Arthrogryposis, Spinal Muscular Atrophy Type 2, X-Linked Infantile Spinal Muscular Atrophy, and Myasthenia Gravis.
+Dr. Chrisman is board certified in American Board Of Psychiatry & Neurology.
+Dr. Chrisman is currently accepting new patients.

 Experienced in X-Linked Infantile Spinal Muscular Atrophy